aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 }
 ```

-2. Add the update statements to alter the role in-place.
+2. Add the update statements to alter the role in-place:

 ```terraform
 resource "snowsql_exec" "role" {